 Firstly, I banned the word busy from my vocabulary.
 I stopped telling others how busy I was.
 And more importantly, I stopped telling myself that I was.

-And secondly, each time I could feel myself about to start thinking about how busy I was – and there were many times! – instead I said (sometimes through gritted teeth!)
-“I have enough time what’s important”.
-I would repeat this over and over – replacing my old story with a better one.
+And secondly, each time I could feel myself starting to think about how busy I was – and there were many times! – instead I said (sometimes through gritted teeth!)
+“I have enough time for what’s important”.
+I would repeat this over and over – replacing my old story with a better, more empowering one.

 It’s important to note that I was saying time for “what’s important” and not that I had time for everything (which is of course impossible and the road to misery).